Luis Garcia Player Props: Nationals vs. Dodgers

 Luis Garcia At The Plate

-- Garcia is hitting .268 with seven doubles, a triple, three home runs and 13 walks.
+- Garcia is batting .266 with seven doubles, a triple, three home runs and 13 walks.

+- In 58.3% of his 48 games this season, Garcia has picked up at least one hit.
+He's also had 15 multi-hit games.

-- He has homered in three games this season (6.4%), homering in 1.5% of his trips to the plate.
+- He has homered in 6.3% of his games this season, and 1.5% of his trips to the dish.

+- Garcia has driven home a run in 16 games this season (33.3%), including more than one RBI in 10.4% of his games.

+- In 37.5% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (10.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.